na-na-hi/renget/archive/rzimh.md

 Junichi eyed it critically.
 "What the hell is that thing..."

 “Bro, it’s you.
 Look he has bone thingies glued on.
 Boners.
-Heheh.”
+Hehe.”

 “That’s so fucking stupid...”

 “Yeah well..
 If you don’t want it,” Inigo turned to put it away.

 “No!”
 Junichi’s hand shot forward and grabbed the bear.
 He ached from the sudden movement.
 “Y-you can leave it here if you want.
-Obviously you put a lot of effort into it..
+Obviously, you put a lot of useless effort into it.
 I could burn it for warmth later,” he mumbled, not quite meeting Inigo's amused gaze.

 "You got it, bro," Inigo smirked knowingly.
 "You wanna eat?
 I got you that tonkatsu stuff you like.
 Curry's probably cold though, but I can run out and get more."